On this page:

 ice_invoke, defined in the proxy base class

 ObjectPrx.
-If we were to define this operation in Slice, it would look like this:
+If we were to define the function in Slice, it would look like this:

 The first argument is the name of the Slice operation.